-Item Task Configure the network interfaces Verify that each node in your cluster can communicate with the other nodes using the net use command, for example, on node1 you can use the following command: C:\> net use \\node2\c\$ The command completed successfully.
+Item Task Create the required users and configure the Review the users created during the Oracle Grid Infrastructure installation. environments To install the Oracle Real Application Clusters software, you must use either a local or domain user.
+In either case, the Oracle Installation user must be an explicit member of the Administrators group on all nodes of the cluster.
+To install Oracle RAC software on Oracle Automatic Storage Management Cluster File System (Oracle ACFS) you must use a Windows Domain user account for the Oracle Home user.
+You can use a Local User to perform the installation provided the user has the same password on all nodes and is an explicit member of the Administrators group on all nodes of the cluster.
+During installation, you can specify an Oracle Home user.
+The Oracle Home User may be a Windows Domain User Account or a Windows Group Managed service account (gMSA).
+Configure the network interfaces Verify that each node in your cluster can communicate with the other nodes using the net use command, for example, on node1 you can use the following command: C:\> net use \\node2\c\$ The command completed successfully.
 Set up the domain name forwarding for Grid Naming Service (GNS) if you plan to deploy GNS or Multi-Cluster GNS, and set up the network addresses in the DNS and on the server as needed.
 Set up the required shared storage.
 All Oracle RAC database instances share the control file, server parameter file (SPFILE), redo log files, and all data files.
 These files must be placed on shared storage, and all the cluster database instances on cluster nodes must have access to these files.
 Each instance also has its own set of redo log files.
 During failures, shared access to redo log files enables surviving instances to perform recovery.
 Oracle recommends that you choose Oracle ASM as the shared storage option for database and recovery files.
 You can store shared files using Oracle ASM, Oracle ACFS, or on a Network File Server (NFS) using the Direct NFS client (DNFS).
 Files supported by Oracle ACFS include database and application executable files, trace files, alert logs, application reports, BFILEs, and configuration files.
-For Standard Edition and Standard Edition 2 (SE2) Oracle RAC installations, Oracle ASM is the only supported shared storage option for database or recovery files.
+For Standard Edition 2 (SE2) and Enterprise Edition Oracle RAC installations, Oracle ASM is the only supported shared storage option for database or recovery files.
 If you do not have a storage option that provides external file redundancy, then you must configure at least three voting file areas to provide voting file redundancy.

+Table 1-2 (Cont.)
+Hardware and Software Checklist for Oracle RAC

-Processing Node instances access storage from Core Nodes that have ASM I/O Server running on them to provide storage services.
-Time Zone Requirement Upgrade the Time Zone File and TSTZ Data.
-As part of an installation of Oracle Database 12c Release 2 (12.2), time zone version files from 1 to 12 are installed in the path %ORACLE_HOME%\oracore\zoneinfo/.
+Item Task Time Zone Requirement Upgrade the Time Zone File and TSTZ Data.
+As part of an installation of Oracle Database 18c, time zone version files from 1 to 12 are installed in the path %ORACLE_HOME% \oracore\zoneinfo/.
 You can continue to use the current time zone version or upgrade to the latest version.
 Oracle recommends that you upgrade the server to the latest time zone version.
-See Oracle Database Globalization Support Guide for information about how to upgrade the time zone file and TSTZ data Platform-Specific Server Configuration Ensure an external jobs user is created for HP-UX.
-Configure a Windows Domain user account to use when installing Oracle RAC on Oracle ACFS on Windows platforms.
+See Oracle Database Globalization Support Guide for information about how to upgrade the time zone file and TSTZ data Platform-Specific Server Configuration Configure a Windows Domain user account to use when installing Oracle RAC on Oracle ACFS on Windows platforms.